Hollingsworth v. Perry: Background

 In May 2008, the California Supreme Court held in the case In re Marriage Cases that state statutes limiting marriage to opposite-sex applicants violated the California Constitution.
 The following month, same-sex couples became able to marry in California.
 In November 2008, California's voters approved Proposition 8, an amendment to the state constitution that sought to restore a prior opposite-sex-couple limitation on marriage; but following its adoption, several lawsuits were filed that challenged the validity of the amendment, under various state constitutional provisions.
 On May 26, 2009, the California Supreme Court held, in Strauss v.
 Horton that (while Proposition 8 was a lawful enactment), all same-sex marriages that had been contracted before the proposition's passage remained valid.

 The National Center for Lesbian Rights, Lambda Legal and American Civil Liberties Union had originally obtained the right to same-sex marriage in California, in In re Marriage Cases, and defended it in Strauss v.
 Horton.
 Three days before the Strauss decision occurred, the American Foundation for Equal Rights (AFER) filed suit in the U.S. District Court for the Northern District of California, to challenge the validity of Proposition 8 on behalf of two same-sex couples.
 The couples' legal team was led by David Boies and former U.S. Solicitor General Theodore Olson (who, incidentally, had previously represented opposite parties in Bush v.
-Gore, with Boies representing Al Gore and Olson representing George W. Bush, the case that, effectively, decided the 2000 presidential election).
+Gore, with Boies representing Al Gore and Olson representing George W. Bush, the case that, effectively, decided the 2000 U.S. presidential election).
 In the 2010 Time 100, they were listed, for "their nonpartisan and strong legal approach to challenging Proposition 8."

 Lambda Legal and the American Civil Liberties Union (ACLU) opposed the filing because they felt a federal challenge at this time might do more harm than good.
 Olson and AFER rebuffed this argument and defended the timing of the lawsuit.
 Following a pre-trial hearing on July 2, 2009, the three legal groups moved to intervene in the lawsuit, as did the City of San Francisco in a separate filing.
 The plaintiffs opposed allowing the groups or the city to intervene.
 On August 19, Judge Walker denied the legal groups' motions to intervene, but granted the City's, albeit in a limited capacity.
 Despite the other groups' failed attempt to intervene in the lawsuit, they offered support to the legal team litigating the case, with James Esseks of the ACLU saying: "We are interested in doing whatever we can to make sure their case is as successful as possible".